5,999

 Autumn Season (September – Mid November):

 After the end of the monsoon season, the environment becomes clean and crisp, allowing trekkers to have the perfect views of the surrounding landscapes.
-The lush green forests enriching the vegetation of oak, maple, and rhododendron trees are the contributing aspects of this destinations’ beauty.
+The lush green forests enriching the vegetation of oak, maple, and rhododendron trees are the contributing aspects of this destination’s beauty.

 By late November, Dayara’s landscape starts to turn brown due to a lack of moisture and dipping temperatures.
-So, trekking during the peak Autumn season is recommended if you are opting for the scenic beauty.
+So, trekking during the peak Autumn season is recommended if you are opting for scenic beauty.
 The temperature in this season averages from 15 degrees Celsius to 1 degrees Celsius.
-In the meantime, the Garhwal Himalayas offer you a peaceful vibes due to clear surroundings.
+In the meantime, the Garhwal Himalayas offer you peaceful vibes due to clear surroundings.

 Off-Season Trek to Dayara Bugyal

-More Info about Dayara Bugyal
+More Info about Dayara Bugyal Trek

-Dayara Bugyal is not only the destination for natural sightseeing and excitement but it is also a place which carries significant cultural and historical marks.
+Dayara Bugyal is not only the destination for natural sightseeing and excitement but it is also a place that carries significant cultural and historical marks.
 Raithal, the starting point of this trek, is one of the places carrying traditional cultural experiences with Garhwali tradition.
-There are several temples dedicated to Hindu Goddess Bhagawati Devi, and Someshwar Devta.
+There are several temples dedicated to Hindu Goddess Bhagawati Devi and Someshwar Devta.
 With deep-rooted spirituality of the region, these cultural landmarks also stand as the major attractions of the Dayara Bugyal trek.
 Similarly, other deities worshipped here are Naag Devta, Jeetu Bagdwal, and Kandar Devta.

 In the meantime, this place is also rich in historical landmarks.
 You can visit a five story building, Panch Pura, which has a history of over 500 years.
 History mentions that Panch Pura was the residence of the legendary ‘BHAD Rana Gambhir Singh.’
-This masterpiece is built up of massive rocks, wooden logs and based on Koti Banal architecture, which is an earthquake-resistant architectural style.
+This masterpiece is built up of massive rocks, wooden logs and is based on Koti Banal architecture, which is an earthquake-resistant architectural style.

 Apart from that, you can participate in the Butter Festival of Dayara Bugyal.
 It is also called Andhuri Utsav in the local language.
-This festival is celebrated every August, which features activities with milk products like butter and buttermilk.
+This festival is celebrated every August, and features activities with milk products like butter and buttermilk.
 And surely with its unique significance, it has been able to attract thousands of tourists every year.

 Dayara Bugyal is undoubtedly the home to a diverse range of flora and fauna, that makes this place very unique and vibrant.